zhanksun/zhanksun.github.io/_pages/ideas.md

     * Delay estimation in a airport network
 4. Patient LWBS in emergency departments:
     * Doubly-censored data
     * What are the driving factors?
-Of course, waiting time; but anything else?
+Of course, waiting time; but what else?
+Social injustice?
+Chaotic environment?